D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Christianity

-Christianity religion developed its roots in India back in the first century by a famous Christian missionary named Saint Thomas.
-That gentleman converted most of the Indians in the southern part of the country, and up to date, many of them are still practicing Christianity.
-Christianity religion in India was strengthened and enforced in the second century through the coming of Jewish-Christians who were recognized as Knanaya people.
-During colonization, Roman Catholicism went to India that began in the year 1498 when a famous Portuguese traveler, Vasco da Gama, arrived in the Indian land.
-Early in the 18th century, missionary activities were seen to increase, and for the last few decades, Christianity is among the most common minority languages in the Indian land.
-Christain followers are widely spread in the Western states like Goa and the Northeastern parts such as Mizoram and the South Indian part.
+Christianity developed its roots in India in the first century by a famous Christian missionary named Saint Thomas.
+That gentleman converted most of the Indians in the southern part of the country, and up to date, many are still practicing Christianity.
+Christianity in India was strengthened and enforced in the second century through the coming of Jewish Christians recognized as Knanaya people.
+During colonization, Roman Catholicism went to India that began in 1498 when a famous Portuguese traveler, Vasco da Gama, arrived in the Indian land.
+Early in the 18th century, missionary activities were seen to increase, and for the last few decades, Christianity has been among the most common minority languages in the Indian land.
+Christain followers are widely spread in the Western states like Goa and the Northeastern parts such as Mizoram and South Indian.

 Islamic